Services for Eating Disorders

 It's common for patients to be ambivalent about recovery.
 That's ok!

 Sometimes medication is part of treatment.
 In most cases it's best used in combination with psychotherapy, not as a replacement.

 Does Treatment Really Work?

-Eating disorders can severely impair people’s functioning and health.
-But the prospects for long-term recovery are good for most people who seek help from appropriate professionals.
+Eating disorders can severely impair functioning and health.
+But the prospect for long-term recovery is good for most people who seek help from trained professionals.

 Helpful link for parents: http://www.nationaleatingdisorders.org/sites/default/files/Toolkits/ParentToolkit.pdf